ths-community/podman/README.md

 `sudo mkdir /var/disk1/containers`

-which will host all persistant data of our containers - and ...
+which will host all persistent data of our containers - and ...

 **change ownership**